 Corny ideas and cool ideas can both work.
 Use whatever it takes to memorize the books of the Bible.

-#7 Frequency and intensity are the keys.
+#7 Frequency and Intensity are the Keys to Memorizing

 We memorize information by engaging in an intense session frequently.
 A short session once a week on Sunday is going to make memorization much more challenging.